 INTRODUCTION

-Amid the economic collapse of 2008, Islamic bank credit and assets performed surpassed traditional banks because the attributes of the Islamic business framework adopted by Islamic banks helped to control the losses .
-The financial crisis in 2008 occurred due to poor governance, especially the poor monitoring function caused excessive risk-taking in the companies (Erkens et al., 2012; Kashyap et al., 2008; Moosa, 2008).
+Amid the economic collapse of 2008, Islamic bank credit and assets performed surpassed traditional banks because the attributes of the Islamic business framework adopted by Islamic banks helped to control the losses.
+The financial crisis of 2008 occurred due to poor governance, especially the poor monitoring function that caused excessive risk-taking in the companies (Erkens et al., 2012; Kashyap et al., 2008; Moosa, 2008).
 The primary cause of financial crises is linked to compensation with short-term objectives, which encourage managers or executives to make riskier investments to enable or qualify for short-term rewards (Kashyap et al., 2008).
-The Risk Management Committee (RMC) role is crucial because it sets the firm's risk capacity, administers the organizational risk framework, and evaluates the organisation's performance against the framework.
-Negligence, the egregious and substandard performance of RMC is the key determinant of world Economic crises (Erkens et al., 2012).
+The Risk Management Committee (RMC) role is crucial because it sets the firm's risk capacity, administers the organizational risk framework, and evaluates its performance against the framework.
+Negligence, the egregious and substandard performance of RMC, is the key determinant of world Economic crises (Erkens et al., 2012).
 Hence, the organizations have RMC to monitor the risk component of the business to avoid losses.

 Quality Governance practices are a competitive advantage that indicates management goals aligned with stakeholders and minimizes agency problems.
 The quality of corporate governance practices is highly alert and demanded in emerging and developing economies due to recent past financial scandals(Baydoun et al., 2013).
 Governance theories explain that board structure is a key element, including board independence, the board size, foreign directorship and the presence of gender diversity can make the board more effective (Alqatan et al., 2019) .
 The effective board can more effectively arrange the resources, monitor the Islamic bank management and make the best decision.

 Islamic banks can be differentiated based on Shariah compliance from conventional banks.
 Shariah compliance can be achieved through Shariah's advisory or supervisory board.
 Shariah's advisory role is limited to just advising the management, but the Shariah supervisory board role is broader and can enforce management to conduct the affairs according to Sharia rules.
 In explaining shariah governance, there exist two schools of thought, the narrow point of view and the broad point of view.
 The former explicates that the purpose of shariah scholars is to decide the goodwill and value creation for shareholders.

-In contrast, the latter explains that the primary responsibility of the shariah board is to cushion the stakeholders' and owners' interests by the principles steered by shariah-guided rules (Hassan et al., 2017).
+In contrast, the latter explains that the primary responsibility of the shariah board is to cushion the stakeholders' and owners' interests by the principles steered by Shariah-guided rules (Hassan et al., 2017).
 According to Shariah rules and regulations, the Shariah board is responsible for regulating all the activities in the Islamic financial organization.
-In the Pakistan Islamic banking industry, every Islamic bank must appoint a Shariah adviser per guidelines issued by the State Bank of Pakistan.
+In the Pakistan Islamic banking industry, every Islamic bank must appoint a Shariah adviser per the State Bank of Pakistan guidelines.
 The Shariah advisor committee or board then gives a Shariah certificate to Islamic banking after satisfying that all operations and transactions are conducted according to Shariah rules.
 An effective Shariah board leads to higher Shariah compliance, which gains the confidence of stakeholders, and Islamic banks can access more funds.